-Winner of the furniture and decoration sector’s 5-Star Award in 2018, Antarte is a well-trusted and highly renowned brand, thanks to its positioning based on innovation and design.
+Winner of the furniture and decoration sector’s 5-Star Award in 2019, for the second year in a row, Antarte is a well-trusted and highly renowned brand, thanks to its positioning based on innovation and design.
 With a portfolio of over 1500 products, the brand has a team of professional designers, which, every season, presents new articles inspired by international trends, often contracting prestigious architects to design special items.

 As well as their elegance and comfort, the products are recognised for their quality and endurance thanks to the use of the finest raw materials.
 The company is committed to guaranteeing customer satisfaction and providing post-sale assistance.